justeattakeaway/fozzie-components/README.md

 [When you make a commit, the following scripts will run as part of our pre-commit hook.] (https://github.com/justeat/fozzie-components/blob/master/.husky/pre-commit)

-If you wish to skip these pre-commit hooks, simply add the `--no-verify` argument when making your commit.
+If you wish to skip this Husky hook, simply add the `--no-verify` argument when making your commit.

 For example: `git commit -m "Refactor f-button" --no-verify `.